tomato414941/search-engine/README.md

 - Web crawling with basic HTML parsing
 - Indexing of crawled pages with advanced text preprocessing
-- Search functionality based on the created index
+- Search functionality based on the created index with TF-IDF ranking
 - Web interface for easy searching
 - API endpoints for crawling and searching
 - Basic snippet generation for search results
-- Display of title, URL, snippet, and last crawled date in search results
+- Display of title, URL, snippet, last crawled date, and relevance score in search results
 - Text preprocessing including tokenization, stop word removal, and stemming

+## Recent Improvements

+- Implemented TF-IDF (Term Frequency-Inverse Document Frequency) ranking algorithm
+- Separated IDF values from term frequency data for cleaner code structure
+- Updated search results to include relevance scores

 ## Future Plans

 1. Search Functionality Improvements:
-   - Implement a more sophisticated ranking algorithm (e.g., TF-IDF, PageRank)
+- Implement a more sophisticated ranking algorithm (e.g., PageRank)
+- Update web interface to display relevance scores for each search result
+- Implement score normalization to avoid favoring longer documents
+- Refine handling of stop words in the ranking process
 - Add support for phrase searches and boolean operators (AND, OR, NOT)
 - Implement fuzzy matching for typo tolerance
 - Add support for wildcards in search queries
 - Implement semantic search capabilities

-2. Crawler Enhancements:
+1. Crawler Enhancements:
 - Add support for different content types (e.g., PDFs, DOCs)
 - Implement a distributed crawling system for better scalability
 - Add support for sitemaps to improve crawling efficiency
 - Implement adaptive crawling frequencies based on page update patterns

-3. User Interface and Experience:
+1. User Interface and Experience:
 - Implement pagination for search results
 - Develop a more advanced snippet generation algorithm
 - Add filters for search results (e.g., by date, content type)
 - Implement an auto-suggest feature for search queries
 - Create a more visually appealing and responsive web interface

-4. Data Management and Persistence:
+1. Data Management and Persistence:
 - Add data persistence to store crawled pages and index
 - Implement a caching system for frequently accessed pages or search results
 - Develop a system for incremental updates to the index

-5. Performance Optimization:
+1. Performance Optimization:
 - Optimize the indexing process for faster updates
 - Implement query result caching
 - Optimize memory usage for large-scale indexing

-6. Analytics and Monitoring:
+1. Analytics and Monitoring:
-   - Implement logging and monitoring for crawler and search performance
+- Implement logging for performance tracking and debugging
 - Add analytics for popular search terms and user behavior

+1. Testing and Quality Assurance:
+- Implement unit tests for Indexer and Searcher classes
+- Develop integration tests for the entire search engine pipeline
+- Implement automated testing for web crawling and indexing processes

-7. Advanced Features:
+1. Advanced Features:
 - Implement image search capabilities
 - Add support for multiple languages
 - Develop a simple recommendation system based on search history

-8. API and Integration:
+1. API and Integration:
 - Expand the API to allow for more customized searches
 - Develop plugins for popular platforms to integrate your search engine

-9. Security and Privacy:
+1. Security and Privacy:
 - Implement secure searching (HTTPS)
 - Add user authentication for personalized results
 - Develop privacy controls for indexed content

 We welcome contributions and suggestions for additional features!